 It is no surprise that research has often linked romantic jealousy with strife and dissatisfaction in a relationship.
 Jealousy-prone individuals have been found to suffer from low self-esteem and self-confidence, to experience depression, and have insecure attachment styles.

 At the extreme end of the continuum are those obsessively and morbidly jealous individuals—mostly men—who end up committing what is known, inelegantly, as “crimes of passion.”
 (In fact, those are first and foremost crimes of violence.)

 However, to view romantic jealousy as 100% bad—the product of a weak personality and the harbinger of strife—is incorrect.
-“He that is not jealous is not in love,” said St. Augustine.
-Research has indeed shown that jealousy can be a sign of feeling deeply in love with a partner.
+Research has shown that jealousy can be a sign of feeling deeply in love with a partner.
 It may contribute to relationship satisfaction by signaling emotional commitment and investment.
 It may contribute to relationship stability by prompting partners to further nurture their bond and actively protect their union.

 We would also expect to see it in other social animals, and we do.
 For example, a recent study by Christine Harris and Caroline Prouvost of the University of California San Diego showed that dogs show it as well.
 The authors found that dogs “exhibited significantly more jealous behaviors (e.g., snapping, getting between the owner and object, pushing/touching the object/owner) when their owners displayed affectionate behaviors towards what appeared to be another dog as compared to nonsocial objects.”